arpitjain2602/face-recognition/README.md

 The last commands launches a server at http://127.0.0.1:5000/ on which the FR system can be accessed

 Feel free to ping me in case anything is broken.
 Thanks for visiting.
-Cheers! :simple_smile:
+Cheers!